karthik-saiharsh/fsm-engine/README.md

 ## Features

 - Interactive Canvas Editor
-  - Zoom(To be Implemented) and Pan across an infinite canvas
+  - Zoom and Pan across an infinite canvas
   - Smooth drag to reposition states
 - Multiple Modes
   - Create: Click on the canvas to add new states